tom-pollak/interpretability-culture/report.md

 I investigate training GPTs on 2D grid quizzes (Similar to ARC-AGI)

-I train a SAE on a single layer MLP and find feature corresponding to a single ability on a single task
+I train a SAE on a single layer MLP and find a feature corresponding to a single ability on a single task
 - Find consistent behaviour when ablating it, and recover most of the performance when boosting a single feature